 Our Sustainability Curiculum

 Each weekly session takes place outdoors in a nature-based environment, and begins with a series of exercises aimed at developing fine and gross motor skills.
 Our Explorers then enjoy free play, weekly climate and season-specific teachings, mindfulness exercises, and songs and games.

-Seasonal Lessons and Exercises
+Seasonal Active and Cognitive Exercises

 Snack Time - aka "FIKA"

 Following our initial exploration, we sit down for our “Fika”, which is Swedish for snack time.
 We provide the seasonal drinks - hot apple cider in fall, hot chocolate in winter & early spring - and a small snack to give our Explorers energy for the second portion of the program.

 After our Fika, we engage our Explorers with some nature-based Mindfulness that reinforce the weeks' lessons, while encouraging creative play.
 We finish each class with a brief walk that engages all five our Explorers' senses, and conclude with a circle time session where we share what we learned about, and how we can apply those lessons beyond class.

 At the conclusion of our program, we bring our Explorers back to the designated meeting point where each child is picked up by a parent or caregiver.